 On February 1, 2023, TEMSFM made an early optional redemption of \$382,288 of Texas Market Stabilization M Bonds, Series 2021.
-The early redemption amount was funded by \$374,764 from the Brazos settlement (see Note 2 Market Settlement Liabilities) and \$7,524 recovered from market participants whose unpaid obligations were included in the Texas Market Stabilization M Bonds.
+The early redemption amount was funded by \$374,764 from the first settlement payment from Brazos under its bankruptcy exit plan, and \$7,524 recovered from market participants whose unpaid obligations were included in the Texas Market Stabilization M Bonds.

-The following future maturities table was based on an assumed rate of 6.266%, and the new amortization schedule for early redemption approved by PUCT aforementioned.
+The following future maturities table was based on the reset rate of 6.07%, and the new amortization schedule after January 31, 2025.

-The Company is working on refinancing the Texas Market Stabilization M Bonds, Series 2021, and expects to complete the refinancing no later than January 31, 2025.
-The Company has incurred \$160 debt issuance cost related to the refinancing at December 31, 2023.
+The Company has been working on refinancing the Texas Market Stabilization M Bonds, Series 2021, and expects to complete the refinancing in late 2025.
+The Company has incurred \$654 and \$160 debt issuance cost related to the refinancing at December 31, 2024 and 2023, respectively.